 Texas is known for being one of the best states to go off grid.
 The laws are very favorable to off grid homesteads, ranches, cabins, tiny homes and trailers.
-However, there are still a lot of regulations which might make it difficult for you to live off grid in Texas.
+However, there are still a lot of regulations that might make it difficult for you to live off grid in Texas.

 Table Of Contents